ukaea/UKAEA-Computing/docs/source/pages/apps.rst

 MOOSE
 =====

+MOOSE computationally solves PDEs by configuring the mesh of the domain, boundary conditions, variables and kernels and preconditioners in the input file.

+Basically, there are two main steps to perfom them, one is the splitting part, and the other is the execution part to solve the Finite Element Problem.

+Then, it is recommendable to create the mesh first before run execution.
+The corresponding command is as follows:

+``mpirun -n 8 -npernode 56 /home/ir-inca1/projects/pooka/pooka-opt  -i input.i  --split-mesh 112,224,336,448 --split-file hpcmesh5120.cpr >> ja_th_NE_mpi5120.out -log_view``

 * Make sure of the spelling of the names and location of the folders.

 * Try to not use more than eith caracters for the jobname.